ppy/osu-wiki/news/2026/2026-02-24-community-choice-2025-results.md

 [![](/wiki/shared/news/2026-02-24-community-choice-2025-results/mania-xk-mapper-2.jpg)](https://osu.ppy.sh/beatmapsets/2088446)

 osu! is known for its wide breadth of songs, maps and even key modes in osu!mania.
 As the saying goes, the more the merrier, which makes it fitting that mappers picking their favourite maps ended up in a tie!
 The second crown goes to [**Laur - Swift Swing**](https://osu.ppy.sh/beatmapsets/2088446#mania/4376573) by ::U1d::{ user=10125072 }, which offers a rather unique jazz experience for players with 6 fingers to spare.
-With the inclusion of a couple in-between difficulties by the hand of ::Telzzxs::{ user=10210497 } and [VividCycle](https://osu.ppy.sh/users/14351534), the spread ended up being accessible to a wide range of players.
+With the inclusion of a couple in-between difficulties by the hand of ::Telzzxs::{ user=10210497 } and ::VividCycle::{ user=14351534 }, the spread ended up being accessible to a wide range of players.

 #### Finalists